Componentwise Linearity of Powers of Cover Ideals: Symbolic powers of cover ideals of -graphs

-In this section, we give a sufficient and necessary conditions so that $J(G)^{(k)}$ is componentwise linear for all $k \geq 2$ when $G$ is a $W$-graph.
-The following theorem due to Woodroofe is used repeatedly throughout this paper: \begin{theorem}\cite[Corollary 5.5]{Russ11} If $G$ is a graph such that $G \setminus N_G[A]$ has a simplicial vertex for any independent set $A$ of $G$, then $G$ is vertex decomposable. \end{theorem} We call a graph $G$ is a \textit{$W$- graph} \footnote{The $W$-graph is named in honor of Russ Woodroofe.} if $G$ satisfies the hypothesis of Theorem \ref{russ-rs}.
-It may also noted that in the hypothesis of Theorem \ref{russ-rs} include the empty set.
-For example, if $G$ is a cycle with 6 vertices, then $G\setminus N_G[A]$ has a simplicial vertex for any non-empty set $A$ of $G$.
-By \cite[Theorem 10]{Wood2}, $G$ is not vertex decomposable.
-Therefore, if $G$ is a $W$-graph, then $G$ has a simplicial vertex.
-The family of $W$-graphs is rich, because it include many interesting class of graphs.
-For example, if $G$ is a vertex decomposable bipartite graph, then by Theorem \ref{adam-vila-rs}, $G$ is a $W$-graph.
-In \cite{Dirac61}, Dirac proved that a graph $G$ is chordal if and only if every induced subgraph of $G$ has a simplicial vertex.
-Therefore, if $G$ is a chordal graph, then $G$ is a $W$-graph.
-If $G$ is a simplicial graph (each of its vertices is either simplicial or is adjacent to a simplicial vertex), then $G$ is a $W$-graph.
-If $G=H \cup W(S)$ where $S \subseteq V(H)$, obtained from $G$ by adding a whisker to each vertex in $V(G)$, is a graph such that $H \setminus S$ is chordal, then $G$ is a $W$- graph.
-If $G$ is a Cohen-Macaulay and very well-covered graph, by \cite[Theorem 3.6]{crupi}, $G$ has a simplicial vertex and is therefore a $W$-graph.
-Let $G$ be a graph without 3-cycles and 5-cycles.
-If $G$ is a vertex decomposable graph, then by \cite[Lemma 45]{CCR16}, $G$ has a simplicial vertex.
-Therefore, if $G$ is a vertex decomposable graph without 3-cycles and 5-cycles, then $G$ is a $W$-graph.
+\begin{obs} Let $G$ be a cycle with vertices $x_1,\ldots,x_6$ and $A$ be an independent set of $G$.
+If $A=\{x_i\}$ for some $1 \leq i \leq 6$, then $G \setminus N_G[A]$ is tree with 3 vertices.
+Therefore $G \setminus N_G[A]$ has a simplicial vertex.
+If $|A|>1$, then $G \setminus N_G[A]$ is either an empty graph or totally disconnected graph (with no edges).
+Therefore, $G \setminus N_G[A]$ has a simplicial vertex for any non-empty independent set $A$ of $G$.
+But $G$ is not vertex decomposable \cite[Theorem 10]{Wood2}.
+Therefore, the hypothesis of Theorem \ref{russ-rs} includes the empty set.
+Hence, if $G$ is a $W$-graph, then $G$ has a simplicial vertex. \end{obs}

+\begin{remark} The family of $W$-graphs is rich, since it includes many interesting classes of graphs.
+For example, \begin{enumerate} \item if $G$ is a vertex decomposable bipartite graph, then by Theorem \ref{adam-vila-rs}, $G$ is a $W$-graph. \item In \cite{Dirac61}, Dirac proved that a graph $G$ is chordal if and only if every induced subgraph of $G$ has a simplicial vertex.
+Therefore, if $G$ is a chordal graph, then $G$ is a $W$-graph. \item If $G$ is a simplicial graph (each of its vertices is either simplicial or is adjacent to a simplicial vertex), then $G$ is a $W$-graph.